 3. Engage customers via product packaging

-This one is pretty obvious and extensively used in the consumer electronics, healthcare, and food service industries.
+This is an extensively common use case in almost every industry.
+For example, consumer electronics, healthcare, and food service industries.

-In the limited space you have on the product packaging, you can add a QR Code that will allow you to engage your potential customers with relevant product-related information such as:
+Due to limited space on the product packaging, QR Codes help businesses share detailed product information.
+They allow you to engage your potential customers with relevant product-related information.
+For example:

 - Product information (raw materials, ingredients, sourcing, sustainability, etc.)